wajidali30/wajidali30.github.io/README.md

 ## Research Interests

 My research interest is in the mathematical modelling of real-world problems.
 Currently, I am working on developing mathematical frameworks for stochastic and deterministic real-world processes such as ecological and eco-evolutionary systems on networks, epidemics, and vaccination—often supported by real and/or synthetic data.
 My skills include mathematical modelling, qualitative analysis of differential equations-based models, generating synthetic data for Markovian processes, and data analysis with a particular focus on estimating key parameters from it.
-If you wish to read about my past research activities, please see .
+If you wish to read about my past research activities, please see [Past Research Activities](past_research_activities.md) .

 ## Research Outputs